Skip to main content

 Intermediate

 The generalized feeling of being “out of sync” has a precise physiological correlate known as internal desynchronization.
-This occurs when the in the SCN and the peripheral clocks in metabolic organs lose their phase relationship.
+This occurs when the master clock in the SCN and the peripheral clocks in metabolic organs lose their phase relationship.
 The conductor is still waving the baton, but the orchestra is playing from a different sheet of music.

 This decoupling is a primary driver of metabolic disease, turning subtle feelings of malaise into measurable pathologies like insulin resistance, hepatic steatosis, and systemic inflammation.
 The most potent behavioral factor causing this decoupling is the timing of food intake relative to the light-dark cycle.